Mmaz1988/xle-glueworkbench-interface/README.md

 also tested with oracle java 8.
 Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
 - Xerox Linguistics Environment (XLE).
 The project is designed to be independent of XLE version, but feedback is welcome.
-- When installing Java and SWI-Prolog make sure, that the respective binaries are added to the `$PATH` variable.
+- When installing Java and SWI-Prolog make sure that the respective binaries are added to the `$PATH` variable.
 This holds for both windows and unix systems.

 # Setting up the system